What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 Brazing creates a joint that is weaker than welding, but strong enough for small projects that don’t take heavy stress.

 Another benefit is that the aluminum parts keep their form and strength.
-The heat isn’t high enough to alter the metallurgical characteristics.
+The heat isn’t high enough to alter their metallurgical characteristics.
 Warping is not a problem, except if they are really thin.
-It also leaves a good-looking joint.
+You also get a good-looking joint.

 The procedure is simple:

-- One thing to notice is that brazing needs totally clean materials.
-Remove all dirt and the oxidized coating.
+- Brazing needs totally clean materials.
+Remove all dirt and the oxidized layer.

-- After that, use the torch to heat the joint.
-Always move the torch all over the join.
+- After that, use the torch to preheat the joint.
+Always move the torch all over it.
 If you keep it steady, you will end up with a hole.
 To test for the right temperature, you can touch the rod to see if it melts.

-- Then heat for a few seconds more, remove the torch and run the stick over the joint to fill it.
+- Then preheat for a few seconds more, remove the torch, and run the rod over the joint to fill it.

-- Finally, leave the workpiece to slowly cool down to room temperature.
+- Finally, leave the workpiece to slowly cool down.

 Conclusion